SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Wat Chulamanee

-This temple is in between two emerging canals and was built way back in the era King Prasatthong.
-Though seem to be many ordinary pilgrims would go here to worship.
+This temple is in between two emerging canals and was built way back in the era of King Prasatthong.
+Though seem to be many ordinary pilgrims who would go here to worship.

 Wat Khao Yi San

-This hilltop temple provides you the fantastic view and a chance to be with nature as you reflect quietly.
+This hilltop temple provides you a fantastic view and a chance to be with nature as you reflect quietly.
 There are also Chinese artworks on display in the same temple.

 Wat Phummarin Kudi Thong